-What policy has been implemented to assess the good governance practices of the investee companies ?
+What is the policy to assess good governance practices of the investee companies?

-Good governance criteria are an integral part of the Manager's active ownership, engagement and sustainable and responsible investment policies and are included in the investment decision process through the different steps described above in the section "What are the binding elements of the investment strategy used to select investments to achieve each of the environmental or social characteristics promoted by this financial product?"
+Good governance criteria are an integral part of the Manager's active ownership, engagement and sustainable and responsible investment policies and are included in the investment decision process through the different steps described above in the section "What are the binding elements defined in the investment strategy used to select investments to achieve each of the environmental or social characteristics promoted by this financial product?" above.
 The Manager takes these criteria into account in the following way: